854th Combat Operations Squadron receives a new commander

 |0

-This work, 854th Combat Operations Squadron receives a new commander [Image 5 of 5], by 2nd Lt.
+This work, 854th Combat Operations Squadron receives a new commander, by 2nd Lt.
 Alex Dieguez, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT